 Other populations of whales, such as Transients and Northern Resident Killer Whales, also frequent the Salish Sea, but their numbers are not reported here because the indicator and target focus only on Southern Resident Killer Whales.

 The population size of Southern Resident Killer Whales changes temporarily throughout the year as whales are born and die.
-For example, as of the end of 2011 there were 88 Southern Resident Killer Whales in total, with 26 in J pod, 20 in K pod and 42 in L pod (Figure 1).
-Since December 2011 four whales have gone missing (J30, K40, L5, L12) and are presumed dead.
-A fifth missing whale (L112), drifted ashore dead in February on the outer coast of Washington.
-However, two new calves (J49, L119) have been seen since the beginning of 2012 such that, at the time of publication for the 2012 State of the Sound, there were 85 Southern Resident Killer Whales in Puget Sound.
+For example, by the end of 2011 there were 88 Southern Resident Killer Whales in total, with 26 in J pod, 20 in K pod and 42 in L pod (Figure 1).
+By August 2012, four whales had gone missing (J30, K40, L5, L12) and were presumed dead.
+A fifth missing whale (L112), drifted ashore dead in February 2012 on the outer coast of Washington.
+However, two new calves (J49, L119) were seen since in 2012..
+Since the last census in June 2013, one male in L pod seems to have disappeared, potentially bringing the population total down from 82 to 81 individuals.

 Thus, abundance did not change significantly in the last decade (Figure 1).
 However, although there has been no progress in the short term, analysis of historic data shows modest growth.